-If you need to update your grooming supplies, read on.
-We’ve tested the best electric shavers, trimmers and razors and collated the results into the chart below.
+So, if you need to update your grooming supplies, read on.
+We’ve tested the best electric shavers, trimmers and razors and rounded up the results in the chart below.
 Whether you're looking for a razor that’ll allow you to leave a little stubble, give you the perfect close shave, buzz your whole head or landscape those southern regions, you’ll find the right option below.

 All of the following razors were taken home and tested out by a Tech Advisor writer and honestly reviewed.
 We explain the features of each product, let you know about the battery life, charging time and charging methods and give a full rundown of its strengths and weaknesses.